 Washington: Facebook paid no taxes in the US, despite earning more than one billion dollars in profits last year, a report has said.

-In fact, the website will actually be getting a refund totaling 429 million dollars due to a tax reduction for executive stock options.
+In fact, the website will actually be getting a refund totalling 429 million dollars due to a tax reduction for executive stock options.

-According to Fox News, in the coming years, Facebook will continue to get monster tax breaks, totaling about three billion dollars.
+According to Fox News, in the coming years, Facebook will continue to get monster tax breaks, totalling about three billion dollars.

 Robert McIntyre, of watchdog group Citizens for Tax Justice said that the employees cash in stock options, and at that point there is tax deduction for the company.